Long Wharf Theatre: Current operations

 The theatre has generally produced a season of six plays on two stages, as well as programs for new play workshops, community engagement events, and in-school and at-theatre programming for middle and high school students.

 In 2022 Long Wharf declared plans to move out of its theater and become an itinerant theater company performing in different venues around New Haven.
+Its former site was rented by a store selling cannabis.

 Awards

 Long Wharf Theatre has received awards from the New York Drama Critics Circle, Obie Awards, the Margo Jefferson Award for Production of New Works, a special citation from the Outer Critics Circle and, in 1978, the Tony Award for Outstanding Regional Theatre.